jorigamy/jorigamy.github.io/_posts/2018-01-20-jekyll-markdown-post-examples-with-jorigamy.markdown

 <pre><code class="language-markdown">
 ---
 layout: post-half
-title:  "Jekyll markdown post examples with Jorigamy!"
+title:  "Jorigamy markdown post sample"
 tagline: "How to exploit the full potential of posts in Markdown on Jekyll and the Jorigamy theme	"
 date:   2018-01-20 20:43:35 +0100
 categories: jekyll howto